Star Wars Jedi Knight: Jedi Academy: PC

 Game Over Online was critical of the mission structure, writing "This kind of free-form mission assignment [...] only serves to weaken the plotline.
 It also leads to a disjointedness to the missions [...] it seems more like roaming than any actual story advancement."
-GameSpot's Craig Beers, however, praised the mission structure; "Jedi Academy does an excellent job of balancing its missions."
+GameSpots Craig Beers, however, praised the mission structure; "Jedi Academy does an excellent job of balancing its missions."
 IGN also defended the system; "It's nice that the game offers a series of fairly short, relatively unconnected missions at the start.
 It's a great way to get your feet wet and ease you in to the environments and the saber fighting before the challenge level ramps up."

 The AI was criticized by PC Gamer UK as "laughable"; "Every encounter you have is filled with people too stupid to realise that running away or taking some sort of cover would be the best option.
 [Jedi Academy] requires little to no skill to play through."
 This opinion was echoed by GameSpot: "Stormtroopers usually just stand there shooting away at you [...]
 Dark Jedi rush at you, even after watching four of their brethren plummet to a horrible death.
 Occasionally, you'll see an enemy accidentally commit suicide by falling off a cliff or falling into lava, enemies will not even dive for cover or try and throw it back if you throw an uncooked thermal detonator at them."

-Despite his criticism of the AI, GameSpot's Craig Beers scored the game 8.4 out of 10, writing "It manages to take all the fun parts from its predecessor and greatly expands them to create an engaging, new action game in its own right."
-IGN's Steve Butts scored the game 8.8 out of 10, giving it an "Editor's Choice Award" and writing "If you like Star Wars and think flipping around chopping up Stormtroopers and flinging Dark Jedi off of conveniently placed precipices is fun, then this game is definitely for you."
-Eurogamer's Kristan Reed was less impressed, scoring the game 7 out of 10, writing "The harsh reality is, for all the plentiful additions, there's much work to be done before LucasArts can boast it has created the ultimate Star Wars FPS.
+Despite his criticism of the AI, GameSpots Craig Beers scored the game 8.4 out of 10, writing "It manages to take all the fun parts from its predecessor and greatly expands them to create an engaging, new action game in its own right."
+IGNs Steve Butts scored the game 8.8 out of 10, giving it an "Editor's Choice Award" and writing "If you like Star Wars and think flipping around chopping up Stormtroopers and flinging Dark Jedi off of conveniently placed precipices is fun, then this game is definitely for you."
+Eurogamers Kristan Reed was less impressed, scoring the game 7 out of 10, writing "The harsh reality is, for all the plentiful additions, there's much work to be done before LucasArts can boast it has created the ultimate Star Wars FPS.
 Sure, it's the best one yet, but with some often laughable AI and creaking tech underpinning it, the flaws are there for all to see."